 M1 Finance’s investment platform is free to use, and there are no trade fees or commissions.

 How is that possible?
 As I mentioned before, M1 aggregates trades, executing them all at once.
 That drastically cuts down on the number of trades, eliminating the need for a trading fee.

-It also makes money though its borrowing platform, which charges a variable interest rate.
+So, how do they stay in business?
+M1 Finance makes money though its borrowing platform, which charges a variable interest rate.
 Additionally, users who subscribe to M1 Plus pay a platform fee in exchange for additional perks.